devfile/api/pkg/validation/validation-rule.md

 - no special characters allowed except dash(-)
 - start with an alphanumeric character
 - end with an alphanumeric character
-- must not be with all numbers (not included in schema validation, will have extra validation function)

 ### Endpoints: